Exactness and Effective Degree Bound of Lasserre's Relaxation for Polynomial Optimization over Finite Variety: Conclusion and perspectives

-Note that the number of variables in~\eqref{a:minfconkkt} is $n+m$ and the number of equations is also $n+m$.
-However, unlike the gradient ideal, the geometric condition in~\Cref{ass:ginfty} is rarely satisfied for the KKT ideal~\eqref{a:minfconkkt}.
+Note that the number of variables in~\eqref{a:minfconkkt} is $n+m+k$ and the number of equality constraints is also $n+m+k$.
+However, unlike the gradient ideal,~\Cref{ass:ginfty} is rarely satisfied for the KKT ideal~\eqref{a:minfconkkt}.
 This suggests to consider other conditions for establishing degree bounds for SOS representation over the KKT ideal.

 Finally, a more challenging question would be to improve the degree bound given in~\Cref{coro:gsos} by exploiting the relation between the objective function and the defining equations.
 It is also interesting to study problems with sparsity structures for obtaining refined effective degree bound.